Indian Immigration Services Team

 5. Mani Bhavan, Mumbai

-In the noisy streets of Mumbai, Mani Bhavan turns out to be a silent witness of Gandhi blinded by his magnificent methods and proceedings.
-The home, converted into a museum best describes his stay in Mumbai.
-You must visit the place, in case you want to learn the intricacies of the life that Mahatma led in a city.
+In the noisy streets of Mumbai, Mani Bhavan turns out to be a silent witness to Gandhi, blinded by his magnificent methods and proceedings.
+The home, converted into a museum, best describes his stay in Mumbai.
+You must visit the place, in case you want to learn the intricacies of the life that Mahatma led in the city.

 6. Sabarmati Ashram, Ahmedabad